silx-kit/silx/doc/source/virtualenv.rst

     This step is not required for recent version of Python 3.
     Virtual environments are created using a builtin standard library, ``venv``.
+    On Debian platforms, you might need to install the ``python3-venv`` package.

 Create a virtualenv